holyhansss/MOSAIC_BE/README.md

 Nodejs backend functions linked to mysql db.

-retrieves and sends data for categories and snp&cmc graph
+retrieves data for categories and snp&cmc graph